urob-ctu/docs/docs/classification/linear_classifier.md

 For example, if we look at the *plane* or *ship* templates, we see mostly blue backgrounds.
 This is because planes are typically seen in the sky and ships in the water.
 We also see a template of a green *frog* in the middle of the image.

 We have mentioned the training of classifiers multiple times.
-Let's now proceed to the next section, which covers how to [train classifiers]({{ site.baseurl }}{% link docs/classification/training.md %}).
+However, before diving into the training process, it's important to understand how we measure the performance of our trained classifiers.
+The next section covers [evaluation metrics]({{ site.baseurl }}{% link docs/classification/evaluation.md %}) that help us assess how well our classifiers perform.
+After understanding evaluation, we'll proceed to learn how to [train classifiers]({{ site.baseurl }}{% link docs/classification/training.md %}).

 ## Expected Knowledge